jeremyButtler/freezeTB/README.md

 ## GUI

+### Unix:

-Open a terminal and type `$HOME/local/bin/freezeTBGui.r` for a local install or `freezeTBGui.r` for a global install (or if it is in your path).
+Open a terminal and
+ type `$HOME/local/bin/freezeTBGui.Rscript` for a local install or `freezeTBGui.Rscript` for a global install (or if it is in your path).
 Then fill in the values needed.

-This should be only fastq file if the databases were detected.
-You can select multiple fastq files at once.
+### Windows:

+You should be able to double click the "freezeTBGui" file to launch.
+If not, then get open "freezeTBGui" with "R studio" and hit run (the green arrow).

 ## CLI (command line)

+Technically this can work on windows, but it is not in the system path.
+So, would require you to enter `"C:\\Program Files\\freezeTB\program"' every time.

 You can print the help message with `freezeTB -h`.